Tips for Starting an Art Collection

 Have A Focus.

 There are two different attitudes about this in the art community, and I happen to believe it creates a stronger, more cohesive collection when you have a focus.
-Instead of trying to have as many styles as you can find, maybe start with a particular artist or genre or time period that you are particularly drawn to.
+Instead of trying to have as many styles as you can find, maybe start with a particular artist, genre or time period that you are particularly drawn to.
 I have collectors in Texas who only collect Urban Landscapes, and another collector who mainly collects works on paper.
 A good friend of mine only collects minimalist named artists from the 1960s.
 Whatever you are drawn to, will be a clue.
+This is important to keep in mind when you are offered and incredible “deal” on a piece of art that is not your style, but is thought to be a “great investment”.
+Every time I have strayed from this principle, I have regretted this personally.
 You will also get to know the key dealers and Galleries working in this genre, and you will become familiar with a particular artist’s oeuvre and will more likely be able to detect forgery.

 Know Your Budget